Workable/orka/docs/getting-started.md

 async (ctx, err, orkaOptions) => [err, { state: omit(ctx.state, orkaOptions.omitErrorKeys) }];
 ```

+If the error object thrown contains the `logLevel` attribute that accepts all string values of log4js levels:
+ `['all' 'trace' 'debug' 'info' 'warn' 'error' 'fatal' 'mark' 'off']`
+errorHandler uses that log level to log an error of the corresponding level

 ### omitErrorKeys

 An array of keys (strings) from ctx.request.query, ctx.request.body that should not be logged in console (or honeybadger)